-The most common treatment for multiple coronary artery disease (CAD) is coronary artery bypass grafting (CABG) and the great saphenous vein (GSV) is the most commonly used conduit.
-Data indicated that in as many as 89,3% of cases GSV is used during CABG [1] although all analyzes of CABG results show significant differences in the patency of arterial versus venous grafts [2, 3].
-Also, the obtained data indicate the existence of a significant difference in the early and late patency of vein grafts in relation to sex.
+The most common treatment for multiple coronary artery disease (CAD) is coronary artery bypass grafting (CABG), and the great saphenous vein (GSV) is the most commonly used conduit.
+Data indicate that in as many as 89.3% of cases GSV is used during CABG [1], although all analyses of CABG results show significant differences in the patency of arterial vs. venous grafts [2, 3].
+Also, the available data indicate the existence of a significant difference in the early and late patency of vein grafts in relation to sex.

-Analyzing the first 2054 patients who underwent CABG at the Cleveland Clinic, (USA) concludes that the female sex is the third most important operative risk in coronary surgery and 2 years after CABG women have significantly lower patency of vein grafts than men [4].
+By analyzing the first 2054 patients who underwent CABG at the Cleveland Clinic (USA), it can be concluded that the female sex is the third most important operative risk factor in coronary surgery, and two years after CABG women have significantly lower patency of vein grafts than men [4].

-In a Dutch multicenter study after one year of follow-up from coronary revascularization, vein graft occlusion was 16.7% in women and 12.4% in men [5].
+In a Dutch multicenter study, after one year of follow-up from coronary revascularization, vein graft occlusion was 16.7% in women and 12.4% in men [5].

-In the "Reduction in Graft Occlusion Rates (RIGOR) Study" analyzing 611 grafts, vein graft occlusion was found much more often in women (p = 0.03) and as one of the main significant risk factors for occlusion, independent of others, they state female sex (p = 0.01) [6].
+In the "Reduction in Graft Occlusion Rates (RIGOR) Study," analyzing 611 grafts, vein graft occlusion was found much more often in women (p = 0.03) and as one of the main significant risk factors for occlusion, independent of others, they state female sex (p = 0.01) [6].

-There are numerous authors who state that female sex is one of the risk factors for poor results after CABG as wel as for vein graft occlusion [7, 8, 9], although those who deny it are not rare [10, 11].
+There are numerous authors who state that female sex is one of the risk factors for poor results after CABG as well as for vein graft occlusion [7, 8, 9], although those who deny it are not rare [10, 11].

-The main cause of middle and late reduction of vein graft patency in coronary surgery is neointimal hyperplasia of the intimal layer.
-The main pathophysiological mechanism of intimal hyperplasia is the migration of smooth muscle cells (SMC) from the medial to the intimal layer of the vein, their proliferation and accumulation of extracellular matrix [12, 13].
-This process begins immediately after the implantation of the vein into the arterial system, so that already after 4-6 weeks most veins develop intimal thickening by migration and proliferation of SMC from media and reduction of the lumen of the vein [14].
+The main cause of intermediate and late reduction of vein graft patency in coronary surgery is neointimal hyperplasia of the intimal layer.
+The main pathophysiological mechanism of intimal hyperplasia is the migration of smooth muscle cells (SMC) from the medial to the intimal layer of the vein, their proliferation, and accumulation of extracellular matrix [12, 13].
+This process begins immediately after implanting of the vein into the arterial system, so that as soon as 4-6 weeks later most veins develop intimal thickening by migration and proliferation of SMC from the media and reduction of the venous lumen [14].

-We analyzed the existence of differences in the histological morphometry of the GSV wall used for CABG in relation to sex and their association with the level of patency.
+We analyzed the presence of differences in the histological morphometry of the GSV wall used for CABG in relation to sex and their association with the level of patency.